Spectracef Side Effects

 Applies to cefditoren: oral tablet

-Along with its needed effects, cefditoren (the active ingredient contained in Spectracef) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, cefditoren (the active ingredient contained in Spectracef) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking cefditoren:Rare
+If any of the following side effects occur while taking cefditoren, check with your doctor immediately:Rare

 - Allergic reaction, such as, itching, pain, redness, or swelling of eye or eyelid, watering of eyes, troubled breathing or wheezing, severe skin rash or hives, flushing, headache, fever, chills, runny nose, increased sensitivity to sunlight, joint pain, swollen glands